hg42/uxregexp/README.md

 ## why?

 There are many modules for extended regular expressions, so why another one?

+I wanted to have better varaible handling in an atom add-on called `process-palette`.
+So I tried to add a regexp based solution.
+But this was impossible with existing regexp solutions for javascript.

 From my point of view, the **javascript RegExp** class has a **design flaw**, which makes them nearly unusable in some use-cases.